JalanshMunshi/jalansh-munshi-v2/content/post/finding-an-internship-in-the-us/index.md

 ## Network!

 Networking is really important when it comes to applying for new opportunities at any point of your career.
 Along with applying for open positions, I would also recommend anyone to register for webinars hosted by companies as it may lead to a connection with a recruiter and can potentially land you an interview opportunity.
-This is how I got in touch with a recruiter from Apple and got an offer to intern at Adobe.
-You can find more about the Adobe gig [here](https://jalanshmunshi.com/post/adobe-summer-internship-interview-experience/).
+This is how I got an offer to intern at Adobe and was also able to connect with a recruiter from Apple.
+You can read more about the Adobe gig [in this post](https://jalanshmunshi.com/post/adobe-summer-internship-interview-experience/).

 Reaching out to people before your interview will also help you with your preparation.
 I used [cscareers.dev](https://www.cscareers.dev/) for reaching out to people who recently interviewed for a company with who I had an interview scheduled.
 The discord server of [cscareers.dev](https://www.cscareers.dev/) was quite handy for this purpose and gave me a direction for my preparation.
 You can find the invite link on their official website.